Vought F4U Corsair: "Football War"

 Honduran Air Force Vought F4U-5NL No. FAH-609 Corsair flown by Cap.
-Fernando Soto when he shot down three Salvadoran Air Force planes.
+Fernando Soto, when he shot down three Salvadoran Air Force planes.

 Corsairs flew their final combat missions in 1969 during the "Football War" between Honduras and El Salvador, in service with both air forces.
 The conflict was allegedly triggered, though not really caused, by a disagreement over a soccer (association football) match.
 Captain Fernando Soto of the Honduran Air Force shot down three Salvadoran Air Force aircraft on 17 July 1969.
-In the morning he shot down a Cavalier Mustang, killing the pilot.
+In the morning, he shot down a Cavalier Mustang, killing the pilot.
 In the afternoon, he shot down two FG-1s; the pilot of the second aircraft may have bailed out, but the third exploded in the air, killing the pilot.
 These combats were the last among propeller-driven aircraft in the world and also made Soto the only pilot credited with three kills in an American continental war.
 El Salvador did not shoot down any Honduran aircraft.
 At the outset of the Football War, El Salvador enlisted the assistance of several American pilots with P-51 and F4U experience.
-Bob Love (a Korean war ace), Chuck Lyford, Ben Hall, and Lynn Garrison are believed to have flown combat missions, but it has never been confirmed.
+Bob Love (a Korean War ace), Chuck Lyford, Ben Hall, and Lynn Garrison are believed to have flown combat missions, but it has never been confirmed.
 Lynn Garrison purchased F4U-7 133693 from the French MAAG office when it was retired from French naval service in 1964.
 It was registered N693M and was later destroyed in a 1987 crash in San Diego, California.

 Legacy

 The Corsair entered service in 1942.
-Although designed as a carrier fighter, initial operation from carrier decks proved to be troublesome.
-Its low-speed handling was tricky due to the left wing stalling before the right wing.
+Although designed as a carrier fighter, initial operations from carrier decks proved troublesome.
+Its low-speed handling was tricky because the left wing stalled before the right.
 This factor, together with poor visibility over the long nose (leading to one of its nicknames, "The Hose Nose"), made landing a Corsair on a carrier a difficult task.
 For these reasons, most Corsairs initially went to Marine Corps squadrons which operated off land-based runways, with some early Goodyear-built examples (designated FG-1A) being built with fixed wings.
 The USMC aviators welcomed the Corsair with open arms as its performance was far superior to the contemporary Brewster F2A Buffalo and Grumman F4F-3 and -4 Wildcat.

-Moreover, the Corsair was able to outperform the primary Japanese fighter, the A6M Zero.
+Moreover, the Corsair outperformed the primary Japanese fighter, the A6M Zero.
 While the Zero could outturn the F4U at low speed, the Corsair was faster and could outclimb and outdive the A6M.

 This performance advantage, combined with the ability to take severe punishment, meant a pilot could place an enemy aircraft in the killing zone of the F4U's six .50 (12.7 mm) M2 Browning machine guns and keep him there long enough to inflict major damage.
 The 2,300 rounds carried by the Corsair gave just under 30 seconds of fire from each gun.